Raymi306/python-tutorial-codeblocks/app/templates/11_first_projects.md

 {{guessing_game}}
 ```

-## System Arguments
+## Command Line Arguments

-You can use system arguments to pass values into a program when it starts.
+You can use command line arguments to pass values into a program when it starts.

 This is similar to passing an argument into a function.